Professor of Sociology

 Please email me to make an appointment.

 Nicholas Gane joined the Department of Sociology at the University of Warwick in October 2013 from the University of York.
 He worked previously at Brunel University and Goldsmiths College.
-He is the Director of the ESRC Warwick Doctoral Training Centre and the new Midlands Graduate School Doctoral Training Partnership.
+He directed the ESRC Warwick Doctoral Training Centre and the Midlands Graduate School Doctoral Training Partnership from 2016-19.

 Nicholas is a board member of the journal Theory, Culture and Society, and edited the Theory, Culture and Society Annual Review from 2006 to 2009.
 He was a board member of the journal Sociology from 2004-06 and 2015-17.